 Because Fuzzy Matching allows accurate search results, users will be able to quickly find what they are looking for, eliminating the need to perform additional searches as well as adding the record again, preventing the creation of duplicate records.

 Adding Fuzzy Matching to a CRM system can improve many aspects of your system’s reliability, efficiency, and trustworthiness.
 Here are just some of the main benefits.

 Now that you know what fuzzy matching is and its importance in your CRM system, the next step is to learn how it can help you.
-Find out more about Paribus 365™’s Intelligent Fuzzy Matching and how it can always find what you are looking for, even if you don't spell it correctly, or know the exact name.Find Out More
+Learn more about the Paribus 365™ Data Matching capabilities and how it can always find what you are looking for, even if you don't spell it correctly, or know the exact name.Find Out More

 Paribus 365™ is revolutionizing the way Microsoft Dynamics 365 users manage their data – as the proven DQ for Dynamics solution, your data quality guardian for Microsoft Dynamics 365.
 Saving users precious time and empowering organizations to finally realize the true potential of their customer data.

 See Paribus 365™, the Dynamics 365 data deduplication solution, in action by requesting a free 30- day trial, or contact us for a demo.